 The dedicated program staff and faculty in the School of Environment and Sustainability can help you with planning and managing your learning from before you start the program.
 Visit the School of Environment and Sustainability blog to get to know more about the school’s initiatives, projects, research, and more.

 Financial Support can be found through Royal Roads’ Financial Aid and Awards team who can supply information on grants, loans, and scholarships that may be available to help you fund your studies.
-Support for learning and wellness is provided through our various counseling services that can help with anything from mental health to learning strategies.
+Support for learning and wellness is provided through our various counselling services that can help with anything from mental health to learning strategies.